docker/docs/docs/notary-server.md

 metadata files for a repository (which are created by clients).
-The server is also responsible for creating and keeping track of timestamp keys for each repo, and signing a timestamp file for each repo whenever a client sends updates, after verifying the root/target/snapshot signatures on the client update.
+The server is also responsible for creating and keeping track of timestamp keys for each repo, and signing a timestamp file for each repo whenever a client sends updates, after verifying the root, target, and snapshot signatures on the client update.

 ### Authentication